 6) Continue on this track for about 40 minutes until you reach the Lochan Fada on your left-hand side.
 It is about half a-mile-long loch very close to the track.

 7) To reach the shore, it is best not to take a left too early.
 Instead, just continue walking until the track gets a lot closer to the water.

 Things to enjoy on the walk

-There are lots of interesting wildlife around Lochan Fada.
+There’s lots of interesting wildlife around Lochan Fada.
 Keep an eye (and ear) out for woodpeckers, mallards. woodcocks, black or red grouse, wild stags, hinds and calves and yellowhammers.
 It’s always a good idea to have a pair of binoculars handy.

 Wild swimming in Scotland is increasingly popular, and this stretch of water is ideal for such a pursuit as the loch is narrow and long.
 The water does seem to warm up if the sun shines for a few days.
 There is no weed growing in this loch which makes wild swimming much more enjoyable.

 And lastly, don’t forget to take your dog – they will love it up here!

 Footwear can be anything really from trainers to walking boots.
 Most of this route is track.
 As with all walks near Loch Ness and the Highlands, be prepared for mud if it has been raining.

 Lochan Fada makes for an ideal spot to take a picnic.
 It’s quiet and picturesque, with lots of open space to enjoy.
 And remember to take a good camera to capture the beautiful rugged highland hillside.
 We’d love to see your photos on our Facebook page.